Website updated 4th March 2022

 Community Engagement Event

 Local PCSOs from the neighbourhood team will be holding a Police Surgery at various times.
-Please see Police Calendar of Events:Gloucestershire Police Calendar of Events
+Please see Police Calendar of Events for further details:Gloucestershire Police LINK

 Redrow’s Second Application Succeeds

 At the meeting of the Planning Committee on Tuesday 8 January 2019, the City Council granted planning permission for the application by Redrow Homes for 100 dwellings on the site of the former Civil Service Sports Ground.
 This followed the Committee’s refusal on 4 December of the earlier application for 89 dwellings on the same site.

 The meeting was attended by three of the Partnership’s officers and a number of residents.
 The discussion of the application followed the usual format: the presentation of the officer’s report, followed by representations against and for the proposal, questions, debate and finally the vote.
 The case officer went through her written report, emphasising the difference between the two applications in relation to the three reasons for refusal agreed last month.
 On design, she explained that changes to the layout meant that it was now acceptable.
 In respect of affordable housing, the applicants had altered the type and mix of units to reflect what was most needed.
 In terms of alternative sports provision, the applicant’s offer for the improvement of facilities elsewhere in the City was also now acceptable.